dappnode/DAppNodeDocs/docs/user/access-your-dappnode/vpn/openvpn.md

 # OpenVPN Access to Dappnode

-OpenVPN is a widely-accepted VPN protocol known for its reliability and high-security standards.Here's how you can set it up with Dappnode.
+OpenVPN is a widely-accepted VPN protocol known for its reliability and high-security standards.
+Here's how you can set it up with Dappnode.

 ## Setting Up OpenVPN